pulumi/docs/content/webinars/on-demand-getting-started-with-infrastructure-as-code/index.md

 ---
 # Name of the webinar.
-title: "Infrastructure as Code Workshop"
+title: "Getting Started with Infrastructure as Code"
-meta_desc: "In this workshop, Luke Hoban shows you the easy way to start using Infrastructure as Code through hands-on labs."
+meta_desc: "In this hands-on workshop, the Pulumi team will show you how to stand up basic services using Infrastructure as Code (IaC) through a series of hands-on labs."

+url: /webinars/getting-started-with-infrastructure-as-code/on-demand
+block_external_search_index: true

 # A featured webinar will display first in the list.
 featured: false

-aliases: [ "/events/workshop-san-francisco-2020-04-09" ]

 # If the video is pre-recorded or live.
-pre_recorded: false
+pre_recorded: true

 # If the video is part of the PulumiTV series.
 Setting this value to true will list the video in the "PulumiTV" section.
 pulumi_tv: false